MattBrs/RolePlayingGame/README.md

 ## Known issues
 -No menu for mode selection of character selection -> to change fighters you have to edit the code.

--Mages refuse to cure themselves

-## Fixed
--damage controller - Release 3

-## Changelog
+## Changelog V0.6.5

+-fixed various issues

+## Functionalities
--Added spell system:
+-Added spell and mana system:

     -Fireball

     -MagicShield

--Added mage class.
+-Different classes: Goblin, Warrior, Mage + MageWarrior(still building).

--Improved army fights (parallels fights with large groups of creatures).
+-Armies: parallel fights with large groups of creatures.

--Improved code structure and introduced more conditionals.

--improved Level System.

--Added mana regeneration
+-Level System (still in work).